 Zanzibar is beautiful.
 Oh wait, allow me to rephrase, the beaches of Zanzibar are beautiful.
-The inner land was heartbreaking.
+The inner land still lacks much infrastructure.
 But the beaches were beautiful enough to warrant a blanket “Zanzibar is beautiful“.

 We went there as a group of 5 girls.
 Let’s just say we got a great deal from Dream World Adventures (http://dreamworldadventures.co.za/).
 A 4 night, 5 day adventure.
 And after a short 3 hour flight we landed.
 It was my 2nd visit to another African country and I was surprised to find flight schedules written in chalk on chalk boards.
 The entry was uneventful.
 Really the best thing that you could ask for visiting another country.
 We all got in without issues and our transfer was ready when we got through immigration.
 A couple of us were traveling for the 1st time so we had lots and lots of “oh my word” moments along the way.
 One of the most special ones was hearing Loyal by Chris Brown come on rotation.
 A friend that was common to all 5 of us loved it.
 And we had had his funeral 10 days prior.
 The grief was still raw but we screamed and sang our lungs out when that song came on.

 I observed a few things driving through the island:

 - All the school children (from different schools) wore the same uniform.
 A blue skirt/pants and white burka/shirt for primary school, swapped for a black one for highschool.
 The skirts were fairly long.

 - It was so green.
 Everywhere.
 And blessed with banana trees.
 They even use the leaves as shelter from the sun.
 The way you’d use an umbrella.

 - Most of the homes were made of mud and windows made of mesh wire instead of glass.